 A toilet is a sensitive piece of equipment.
-It is made of porcelain and can crack or break very easily, and simple repairs are often the cause of this.
+It is made of porcelain and can crack or break very easily, and simple repairs are often the cause of a cracked toilet.
 For example, fixing a broken component inside the tank and putting the lid back on the tank too hard can cause the toilet to crack around its top.
 Also, tightening bolts around the bottom of the toilet too tightly can cause the base of the toilet to crack.

 Cracks From Age

-The older the toilet, the less efficient it is and the more prone it is to cracking.
+The older the cracked toilet, the less efficient it is and the more prone it is to cracking.
 And if there is a major temperature difference between the air outside the toilet and the water inside the tank, cracks will be more likely to develop, especially in older toilets.